 However, feeling sadness or shame is not a bad thing - it’s natural in the face of shameful information.
 It’s healthy to feel remorse and shame when we and our ancestors have been complicit in hurting others.
 Let us use this sadness and shame to guide us back into our ideals and moral imagination.

-Our history would not bother us if we knew ourselves to be better than murderers, theives, rapists and slavers.
-If we didn’t hold ourselves to a higher standard reading this would produce no resistance, no knot in the pit of our stomachs.
+Our history would not bother us if we knew ourselves to be better than murderers, thieves, rapists and slavers.
+If we didn’t hold ourselves to a higher standard, reading this would produce no resistance, no knot in the pit of our stomachs.
 Let us remember the suffering our ancestors caused, the danger of perpetuating it through our inaction and the redemption available to us through reckoning, responsibility and repair.

 Let us now complete this chapter of American history and start a new one.
 Let us put to rest the pattern of dominating, impoverishing, hoarding, bullying, retreating, externalizing costs and avoiding the consequences of our actions.

-Let us articulate a new era of collective flourishing, healing, belonging and purpose, one that calls forth our most cherished ideals and symbolizes Dr. King's dream.
+Let us articulate a new era of collective flourishing, healing, belonging and purpose, one that calls forth our most cherished ideals and effectuates Dr. King's dream.
 What symbol calls us into our nation's true purpose?